 Pre-collapse Economics — The Poison

+What’s on the other side?
+The other side of what?
+The other side of the slide.
 The other side of the burning curtain which separates expired, tired, trashy today from pre-singularity tomorrow.
 I see past the smoke and teargas.
 Let me tell you what I see…

+But first, a recap… We find ourselves at a significant point of inflection.
+We cannot fail to see a general decay in trust across the board.
+Belief in truth, confidence in institutions, and faith in our fellow citizens are evaporating like spilt champagne on a summer terrace.
+Even money, the foundation of our consumer society is looking increasingly shaky.
+Paraphrasing Warren Buffet: “We’ve moved from a system where debt is repaid, to a system where debt is reimbursed.”
+Mr Buffet goes on to point out that we don’t know if this new system of laissez-faire money printing will work better than the old system, but he’s buying goldmines and selling banks.
+You can draw your own conclusions; I will give you mine for free: Money is toast.
+Don’t bother looking for its value, it’s gone.
+Evaporated.
+The only reason we still use it is that up until very recently, there was nothing better …more on this later.
+Countries that suggest they might like to be paid in something more tangible than bits of paper, or digital bits of bytes, get a dose of sense forcibly regime-changed into them.
+Just ask Gaddafi about his plan for an African gold dinar.
+Money, a once functional tool, has been so abused and twisted by bad faith actors that it is now a ridiculous clown of its former self.
+We broke it.
+Just like we break anything to get to the value inside.
 I’m not one of those people who claim our entire economic system is a lizard run conspiracy, but I suggest that even the most propaganda riddled, blue-pill, sheep-person will concede that not all motives are pure.
 Not all humans are upright and honourable.
 They scam if they can.
 This is a fact.
 In pursuit of personal gain, people will leverage loopholes they discover in systems ostensibly built to ensure the common good.
 This type of person naturally gravitates towards positions of power where they can enlarge their favourite loopholes and further bend the rules.
 Buoyed up by a lack of push back, they begin to fragrantly break the rules and soon, the abused, bent and mangled system of law and order will cease to have any power.
 After this, the system will collapse, chaos will ensue, and we will be forced, at least for a while, to play by the rules printed on the box that the universe came in:

 Sticks and stones.
 Tooth and nail.